Ibn Khaldun: al-Muqaddima and the rest of Kitāb al-ʻIbar

 Concerning the discipline of sociology, he described the dichotomy of sedentary life versus nomadic life as well as the inevitable loss of power that occurs when warriors conquer a city.
+Al-Sakhāwī describes Kitāb al-ʿIbar as Ibn Khaldūn’s major historical work and notes that it was prefaced with a lengthy introduction addressing civilization (ʿumrān), kingship, livelihood, and the sciences.
+Encyclopaedia Britannica likewise highlights the Muqaddimah as his best-known work and a landmark statement of his philosophy of history.
 According to the Arab scholar Sati' al-Husri, the Muqaddimah may be read as a sociological work.
 The work is based around Ibn Khaldun's central concept of aṣabiyyah, translated as "group cohesiveness" or "solidarity".
 This social cohesion arises spontaneously in tribes and other small kinship groups; it can be intensified and enlarged by a religious ideology.
 Ibn Khaldun's analysis looks at how this cohesion carries groups to power but contains within itself the seeds – psychological, sociological, economic, political – of the group's downfall, to be replaced by a new group, dynasty or empire bound by a stronger (or at least younger and more vigorous) cohesion.
 Some of Ibn Khaldun's views, particularly those concerning the Zanj people of sub-Saharan Africa, have been cited as racist.
 According to the scholar Abdelmajid Hannoum, Ibn Khaldun's description of the distinctions between Berbers and Arabs were misinterpreted by the translator William McGuckin de Slane, who wrongly inserted a "racial ideology that sets Arabs and Berbers apart and in opposition" into his translation of part of`Ibar translated under the title Histoire des Berbères.

 Perhaps the most frequently cited observation drawn from Ibn Khaldūn's work is the notion that when a society becomes a great civilization, its high point is followed by a period of decay.
 This means that the next cohesive group that conquers the diminished civilization is, by comparison, a group of barbarians.
 Once the barbarians solidify their control over the conquered society, however, they become attracted to its more refined aspects, such as literacy and arts, and either assimilate into or appropriate such cultural practices.
 Then, eventually, the former barbarians will be conquered by a new set of barbarians, who will repeat the process.